Amy Hamilton-Chadwick 10 Jul 2024

 Driving is a popular line of work for older employees.
 A recent listing for a bus driver on a school route was especially sought-after, says Fraser, who says the job is perfect for a friendly person with strong spatial skills.

-older woman in driver's seat of car looking back at passenger
+Older woman in driver's seat of car looking back at passenger

 Sharpen up your CV